Autolyse (Pre soak)

 And why you might need to add salt

 If you are making bread by hand, it is far more difficult to add salt into the mixture after autolysing.
 You still will reap some benefits if it is added to the pre-soak.
+Keep back some of the water and dissolve your salt in the water before adding to the dough, it’s much easier

 It is all too easy to forget to add the salt and yeast (if not already added).
 Place both on top of the dough in a small container so you never forget.